jeffreyguenther/olympics/notes/benchmarks.md

 The project description calls for generating 1 million events.
 1 million events will result in many more database records.

-For example, a lifting event creates NUM_ATHLETES * MOVEMENTS * 3 ATTEMPTS.
+For example, a lifting event creates `NUM_ATHLETES * MOVEMENTS * 3 ATTEMPTS`.
+As
-As a concrete example, an olympic meet consists of three events.
-If the field of athlete is 4, per the seed file, there are 4 * 3 * 3 + 1 = 37 records per event.
+a concrete example, an olympic meet consists of three events.
+If the field of athlete is 4, per the seed file, there are `4 * 3 * 3 + 1 = 37` records per event.
 Multiply this by the number of events you want to generate, you will end up with 37 000 000 records.
 This is a non-trivial amount of data.